weich97/CS5824_Team6/README.md

 # CS5824_Team6 (Title: Physics-informed GANs in Computational Fluid Dynamics)
 This is the GitHub repository for the CS5824 19Fall course project (Team6: Weicheng Xue and Richard Tan).
-The project is aimed to 1) reproduce the results in the paper titled "Physics-Informed Generative Adversarial Networks by Incorporating Conservation Laws" [1], 2) evaluate the findings by running the code and comparing the results we get to the results in Ref [1], 3) reinforce our study of the principles of how GANs [2] work or specifically how physics-informed GANs [2,3] can be applied in the Computational Fluid Dynamics (CFD) field.
+The project is aimed to:

+1. Reproduce the results in the paper titled "Physics-Informed Generative Adversarial Networks by Incorporating Conservation Laws" [1],
+2. Evaluate the findings by running the code and comparing our results to the results in Ref [1], and
+3. Reinforce our study of the principles of how GANs [2] work, specifically how physics-informed GANs [2,3] can be applied in the Computational Fluid Dynamics (CFD) field

+### References
 [1] Zeng, Yang, Jinlong Wu, and Heng Xiao.
 "Physics-Informed Generative Adversarial Networks by Incorporating Conservation Laws."
 Bulletin of the American Physical Society 63 (2018).

 [2] Goodfellow, Ian, et al. "Generative adversarial nets."
 Advances in neural information processing systems.
 2014.